sanishsuwal7/devPortfolio/src/pages/landing/index.md

       - Front-end
       - Back-end
       - Authentication
+      - Redux
     link: https://wodly.netlify.app/
+    body:
-    body: Save your home workouts and display them in a chalkboard friendly manner.
+      Save your home workouts and display them in a chalkboard friendly manner.
       Share with your friends!
   - title: Moving day
-    body: An easy to use web scraper that helps you find an apartment in Montreal.
+    body: Looking for an apartment in Montreal is quite a pain.
+Since Kijiji doesn't provide a public API, I made one that runs on a local server.
     image: /img/screen-shot-2020-06-02-at-9.17.17-am.png
     action: See this project
     link: https://movingday.netlify.app/